maldua-suite/zimbra-maldua-activesync/README.md

 ## Requisites

-- This project assumes that you already have a VPS with Z-Push server and Z-Push Backend for Zimbra properly setup.
+- A VPS with [Z-Push](https://github.com/Z-Hub/Z-Push/) and [Z-Push Zimbra Backend](https://sourceforge.net/projects/zimbrabackend/) properly setup.
 That VPS should already be able to handle ActiveSync connections from your ActiveSync clients to your Zimbra non 2FA enabled accounts.

 ## Also check